gabebw/shorthanded/README.md

 ## The full workflow

-1. A request hits the API (see below for more about the API).
+1. A request hits the API and provides a subdomain in the params (see below for more about the API).
 2. A Heroku app is created with a semi-random name.
 It's only semi-random because it has a (configurable) prefix like "shorty-" or "custom-" to make generated apps easy to find in your Heroku console.